Skip to content

 Short answers, pulled from the story.

-When was Montevideo officially founded?
+When was Montevideo founded and by whom?